-Frozen Ground: Soil Grouting Helps with Difficult Conditions
+Frozen Soil: Ground Freezing Helps with Difficult Conditions

 Ground freezing works in much the same way as an ice freezer – double-walled pipes known as freezing lances are lowered into the ground to carry refrigerants through the soil at the site.
 A pump forces the refrigerant downwards through the inner pipe for it to rise back up again in the outer pipe, drawing heat from the surrounding soil.
 This results in frozen cylindrical forms around each freezing lance.
 The longer the process continues, the larger these frozen cylinders become, increasing stability in the loose soil while making it more impervious to water.